Ile-Rien

 The Ile-Rien books are a series of fantasy novels by Martha Wells set in the fictional country of Ile-Rien.
 It is a centralized monarchy governed by the Fontainon dynasty, governing from their ornate capital of Vienne.
 It is also the home of the university-city of Lodun, a great center of learning, producing world-renowned scholars in medicine, law and sorcery.
 Its neighbors are the nations of Adera, Umberwald and Parscia, as well as Bisra, its long-standing enemy.
 Ile-Rien shares a coastline along the Western Ocean with Parscia.

 Superficially, Ile-Rien resembles France, with its highly sophisticated culture, cuisine and fashions, as well as its one-time rarefied nobility.
 Many of the names invented by Wells have a Gallic flavor to them.
 Additionally, Wells uses French terms with respect to food and drink.
-Although the name "Ile-Rien" is taken from the French for "Island of Nothing", Wells has stated that she did not intend this.
+Although the name "Ile-Rien" resembles the French for "Island of Nothing", Wells has stated that she did not intend this.
+The name also resembles "Rien Nle," a planet in C.J.
+Cheryh's Chanur novels.

-Over the course of the series, Ile-Rien develops technologically and culturally, with advances such gas lamps replacing candles, before being replaced by electric lights, and trains and motor-cars replacing horse-drawn conveyances.
+Over the course of the series, Ile-Rien develops technologically and culturally, with advances such as gas lamps replacing candles, before being replaced by electric lights, and trains and motor-cars replacing horse-drawn conveyances.
 The government, once an absolute monarchy, develops into a more meritocratic and representative system supplementing the crown.